DOJ Demands Files On Anti-Trump Activists, And A Web Hosting Company Resists

 For administrators of websites that involve political dissent or discussion, Rumold says best practices would dictate not keeping logs of visitor data.

-And Legba Carrefour, who was one of the organizers for DisruptJ20, says the site's administrators didn't keep this data for DisruptJ20.org—DreamHost did.
+And Legba Carrefour, who was one of the organizers for DisruptJ20, says the site's administrators didn't keep this data for DisruptJ20.org, but DreamHost did.

 "We would not keep records on who visits our website," Carrefour told NPR.
 "We don't want to know, and we don't care.
-But also I'm sure like half of those are probably cops," checking to see what the group had planned for the inauguration.
+But also I'm sure like half of those are probably cops" checking to see what the group had planned for the inauguration.

 Carrefour said he was "surprised and impressed" that DreamHost is "going to the lengths they are to resist" the government's request.